What types of squirrels can you find in the United States?

 Many people have thrown up their hands in defeat as they try to stop these acrobatic mammals from taking over the bird feeders in their backyard.
 Eastern Gray Squirrels LOVE birdseed and are relentless when they know an easy meal awaits inside a feeder.
 Their favorite foods include sunflower seeds, peanuts, and corn.

-- Learn about my favorite SQUIRREL-PROOF bird feeding pole HERE!
-(Seriously, squirrels can’t climb up to your feeders – GUARANTEED)
+- See my favorite SQUIRREL-PROOF bird feeding pole HERE! *Use code BWHQ to save 10%* (Seriously, squirrels can’t climb up to your feeders – GUARANTEED)

 In the wild, these squirrels are found in large, dense deciduous forests full of mature trees (oaks, hickories) that produce lots of nuts!
 But these adaptable critters are equally comfortable living in suburban and urban neighborhoods, parks, and farms!

 While this squirrel is native to the eastern United States, they are actually an invasive species in other parts of the country and world.
 Eastern Gray Squirrels are especially problematic in many parts of Europe because they outcompete and displace their native squirrels, such as the incredibly cute Eurasian Red Squirrel.